Salvatore Aranzulla

-Salvatore Aranzulla (born 24 February 1990) is an Italian blogger and entrepreneur.
+Salvatore Aranzulla (born in Mirabella Imbaccari 24 February 1990) is an Italian blogger and entrepreneur.
 He is a well-known popularizer and author of problem solving tutorials for information technology (especially software) by the general Italian public.

 Early life and education

 Born in Mirabella Imbaccari, a Sicilian hamlet, by parents Giovanni and Maria in a family of four children; his three brothers are Giuseppe, Davide, and Elia.
 His father was a nurse in Caltagirone hospital and the mother a housekeeper.
 He attended the scientific high school in Piazza Armerina.

 In 2008, he moved to Milan to study at Bocconi University, where he graduated in 2015.

 When he was 12, he started reading through the net and soon he began looking after a newsletter and a blog where he published practical advice on solving computer problems, thus becoming the youngest popularizer in Italy.
 As a teenager, he was also active as a bug hunter for some major websites and web browsers.